KAN-Team/Careium-AI/README.md

 #### Survey of the Work
-&nbsp; &nbsp; &nbsp; &nbsp; We posted an online Google Form Survey on different social media apps to provide us with important statistical analysis and most importantly, how the idea we are on motivated the common people.
+&nbsp; &nbsp; &nbsp; &nbsp; We posted an online Google Form Survey on different social media apps to provide us with important statistical analysis and most importantly, how the idea we are on, motivated the common people.

 <table>
   <tr>